saksham2105/webrock/README.md

 //for request parameter send request like this /test/doSomething?xyz=1001 it will inject this value in that Field annotated with RequestParameter
 ```
+* Tools and Technologies - Java(Latest version which supports streams and lambda) ,Java Reflection API